HillmerCh/springboot-hypermedia-jenkins/README.md

 ### The Security Controller Advice  (org.hillmerch.player.web.advice.SecurityErrorAdvice)

 This Security Controller advice is reserved to handle future security exceptions.
 It was added to the project for architecture reasons.

+### The DTOs-Entities mapper  (org.hillmerch.player.web.mapper.MapperProducer)

+This MapperProducer class create a Bean of the `type org.modelmapper.ModelMapper`,this bean is used to transform DTOs into entities, and entities into DTOs.

 ## Bonus track: Jenkins